Email: mmcurator at gmail dot com

 Location and hours

 Right now the Museum exists only online.
-There is no public physical space for the Museum yet, so therefore, no hours.
-Seasonal exhibitions are displayed in the Curator's Baltimore, Maryland home.
-Obviously having strangers traipsing around one's space isn't the best idea, so pictures of these little home exhibitions are posted at the blog so would-be visitors can get a sense of what a museum devoted to cosmetics would look like.
+There is no public physical space for the Museum yet, but the magic of the internet means you can visit 24/7.
+Seasonal exhibitions are displayed in the Curator's Baltimore, Maryland home, while special exhibitions can be found here.
+Obviously having strangers traipsing around one's space isn't the best idea, so pictures of these little home exhibitions are posted at the website so would-be visitors can get a sense of what a museum devoted to cosmetics would look like.
+If you ever have the misfortune of visiting Baltimore, private tours of the collection can be arranged.
 The Curator would like nothing more than to break ground on a real physical space for the Museum, but it's a daunting task for someone without the connections and money required to do so.
 There are plans to look into into staging temporary exhibitions in local gallery spaces.
-If you're so inclined, you can check out this video from an interview I did with Baltimore Magazine to get more of a glimpse into the collection (just try to ignore how hideous I look!)

 In 2006, the Curator had the idea to develop a coffee table book devoted to beautiful makeup.
 From that idea grew the bigger notion of an entire museum to display these objects, along with a visual history of the beauty industry.
-In 2008 the Museum's blog was launched as a way to chronicle new makeup releases and put the idea of a cosmetics museum into the public sphere.
+In 2008 the Museum's website was launched as a way to chronicle new makeup releases, explore vintage items and put the idea of a cosmetics museum into the public sphere.

 The mission of the Makeup Museum is to: